-Many dogs were bred to assist their human masters to perform functions such as herding livestock, hunting and protecting property.
+Many dogs were bred to assist their human masters to perform functions such as herding livestock, hunting, and protecting property.
 Tails that might get snagged on bushes or be grabbed by such predators as a pack of wolves were considered a liability in many of these working breeds.
-Over time, selective breeding succeeded in developing some naturally "bobtailed" dogs.
+Over time, selective breeding succeeded in developing some dogs with short tails naturally.
 In others, the now-controversial practice of docking the tails of puppies permanently eliminates that inconvenient appendage.

 The Pembroke Welsh corgi is a popular low-maintenance small dog — and one that helped scientists unlock the secret to naturally short tails.
 In 2001, a team of British researchers discovered that the Corgi boasts a short or nonexistent tail because of a genetic anomaly called the "T-box mutation."
 In a European study published in the October 2008 "Journal of Heredity," 23 breeds in which short tails occur naturally were tested.
 The same genetic mutation was found in 17, most of them herding and hunting breeds.